colson28195/Hearing-Loss-Prediction-Project/daniel/proposal.md

 My plan for this team is to develop their software engineering skills through the use of Git, and their Python development skills through building the tool.
 I am also a believer in collaborative development, so I split up the team in two to work on Phase 1 which is this proposal document and the data processing step.
 For Phase 2 and 3, these teams will switch so people get the chance to work with different people.

-I am interested in deployment, and I am guiding the team towards writing high-quality code that we can easily translated into a working machine learning tool that the client can utilise as a clinician.
+I am interested in deployment, and I am guiding the team towards writing high-quality, reproduceable code, to be translated into a working machine learning tool that the client can utilise as a clinician.

 ### Appendix B
 Gantt Chart